Kempton Christmas Festival / King George VI Chase Betting Offers & Tips – 26th & 27th December 2023

 Fast Facts

 The Christmas Festival at Kempton Park Racecourse really does feel like a celebration and a sign off to the years racing.
-It’s very much a family affair with this meeting and whilst there is lots to see and do alongside the racing, on the track you’ll find some of the most fiercely contested and highest paid horse races in the UK.
+It’s very much a family affair with this meeting and whilst there is lots to see and do alongside the racing, on the track you’ll find some of the most fiercely contested and highest paid horse jump races in the UK.

 Whilst it is, in fact, a two day festival, most eyes are drawn to Boxing Day which hosts the prestigious King George VI Chase.
 There will be plenty of festive offers around on both days and we’ll feature those when they become available.